lancs-gridpp/gridmon/README.md

 Each value is an array of site names or group names belonging to the site.

+A `drive_paths` top-level map entry may exist to define drive path patterns and layouts.

 A `clusters` top-level map entry may exist, whose keys are cluster identifiers, and whose values are maps with the following entries:

 - `name` &ndash; This specifies the display name for the cluster.